emmahaskins15/ShutdownAssistant/README.md

 # ShutdownAssistant

-Schedule a time for your computer to shut down.
+Schedule a time for your computer to shut down, restart, sleep, or hibernate.

 Compatible with Windows 10, probably 7 or older as well.